Have you heard about taming a leopard gecko, but you don’t know what it is?

 |Week 4||Pick up the gecko (low-medium) for 7-10 minutes.|

 |Week 5||Pick up the gecko (medium height) for 10-15 minutes.
 Hand walking may begin.|

 |Week 6||Pick up the gecko (second hand on top) for 10-15 minutes.
 Hand walking as well.|

 |Week 7||Handle gecko for up to 15 minutes and explore.
 Hand walking as well.|

 This is only an example of how the process may go.
 Take your cues from the pet and adjust the speed to match its needs.

 How To Tame A Baby Leopard Gecko

-This whole process works better and faster if you start when the geckos are babies.
+This process works better and faster if you start when the geckos are babies.

-The steps are the same, although we recommend waiting until they’re bigger to carry them to a lot of places.
+The steps are the same, although we recommend waiting until they’re bigger to carry them to many places.